 Dr. Silver of the University of Massachusetts Medical School received consulting fees from the Women's Health Initiative as an adjudicator and from Medicolegal Malpractice Review for consulting.
-He also receives a salary from the Joint Commission for conducting Comprehensive Stroke Center surveys.)
+He also receives a salary from the Joint Commision for conducting Comprehensive Stroke Center surveys.)

 This article includes discussion of ischemic stroke, bland infarction, cerebral infarction, cerebrovascular accident, CVA, ischemic infarction, and stroke.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.